NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 (set! geometry-lattice (make lattice (size sx sy no-size)))
 ```

 Our `geometry` will consist of a single `block` for the waveguide, and `2N` cylindrical holes.
-To make the holes, we could use some kind of loop (see also [how to write a loop in Scheme](../Guile_and_Scheme_Information.md#how-to-write-a-loop-in-scheme)), but in this case it is even easier to to use the predefined function `geometric-object-duplicates`, which replicates a given object by shifting by a given vector a given number of times.
+To make the holes, we could use some kind of loop (see also [How to Write a Loop in Scheme](../Guile_and_Scheme_Information.md#how-to-write-a-loop-in-scheme)), but in this case it is even easier to use the predefined function `geometric-object-duplicates`, which replicates a given object by shifting by a given vector a given number of times.
 See the [User Interface](../Scheme_User_Interface.md#geometry-utilities).

 ```scm
 (set! geometry